openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func values(): Collection<V>
 ```

-Function: Returns the values contained in the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), storing all values in a container.
+Functionality: Returns all values in the [TreeMap](collection_package_class.md#class-treemapk-v-where-k--comparablek), stored in a container.

 Return Value: